AOA warns public about online eye exams

 Like diabetes, most systemic conditions are asymptomatic in their earliest and most treatable stages.

 These are precisely the types of chronic conditions an OD can diagnose and manage during a comprehensive eye exam, the AOA maintains.
-A recent study by UnitedHealthcare supports the role ODs play in identifying chronic health issues.

 An online exam has the potential to miss critical, underlying health problems, says Beth Kneib, O.D., director of the AOA Clinical Resources Group.